Excerpts from the 2006 New Jersey Building Code

 3004.1 Vents required.

-Hoistways of elevators and dumbwaiters penetrating more than three stories shall be provided with a means for venting smoke and hot gases to the outer air in case of fire.
+Hoistways of elevators and dumbwaiters penetrating more than three stories shall provide ventilation in case of fire.

 - Sidewalk elevator hoistways are not required to be vented.